run-ai/docs/docs/admin/runai-setup/authentication/sso.md

     	Press `Download` to download the file.

-    	Pres `Edit` to both download the file, and view the:
+    	Press `Edit` to both download the file, and view the:

         * Identity provider URL.
         * Identity provider entity ID.